Middle School

 Literature

-Students read classic works that form the moral imagination, including The Iliad, The Aeneid for Boys and Girls, The Bronze Bow, The Hobbit, Heroes, Gods, and Monsters, and The Magician’s Nephew.
+Students read classic works that form the moral imagination, including The Iliad, The Aeneid for Boys and Girls, Heroes, Gods, and Monsters, The Magician’s Nephew, The Horse and His Boy, and A Christmas Guest.

 7th Grade Curriculum